taratax/ReactAppTDD/Log.md

 **31. 20.
 Mar.
 2024**

 Added parameter for background color picker in story for header.
 Now it is time to make it same for main part of the login signup pages.

+**32. 21.
+Mar.
+2024**

+Added story with interaction using storybook/test package.
+Unfortunatelly still not working as expected.
+I'm expecting clicking button in storybook will show us a message error.
+In normal tests we have it covered in jest/RTL using page object pattern.
+Did some cleaning removing skipped tests.